-From the information obtained during the Site Reconnaissance, it was identified that peat deposits ranged predominantly from <0.5 m to 1.0 m, with some localised areas of deeper peat >3.5 m thick generally observed within flat plateau or low angle slope areas.
+From the information obtained during the peat probing, it was identified that peat deposits ranged predominantly from <0.5m to 1.0m, with some localised areas of deeper peat >2.0m thick generally observed within flat plateau or low angle slope areas.
+Where deeper areas of peat were identified, the infrastructure of the Proposed Development has been located to be outwith these areas.